 Legal Rights and Information Regarding Coronavirus

-The COVID-19 (coronavirus) pandemic has struck a severe blow to public health and the economy in the U.S. In response to this emergency, the federal government passed a massive stimulus package worth over $2 trillion.
-The Coronavirus Aid, Relief, and Economic Security (CARES) Act contains measures designed to help individuals and businesses under financial stress.
+The COVID-19 (coronavirus) pandemic has struck a severe blow to public health and the economy in the U.S. In response to this emergency, the federal government passed three massive stimulus packages worth about $5 trillion.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Consolidated Appropriations Act of 2021 (CAA), and the American Rescue Plan Act of 2021 (ARPA) contain measures designed to help individuals and businesses under financial stress.
 For example, the federal government will supplement state unemployment benefits and expand eligibility for benefits.
 It also will provide free COVID-19 testing and substantial funding for the health care sector.
-Another notable feature of the CARES Act involves direct cash payments to each taxpayer whose income falls within a certain range.
-You can read more here about the details of these payments.
+Another notable feature of the Acts involves direct cash payments to each taxpayer whose income falls within a certain range.

 Additional Protections for Employees